blueDevTalk/TALK---bluesky-post-transmiter/README.md

 occur and some of the functions may work poorly or not at all.
 Plugin is currently given out for free without any guarantee of stability and/or performance.
 Use at your own risk!

-How to run :
+### How to run:

-1)Download T A L K plugin GitHub repository
+1. Download the T A L K plugin GitHub repository.
-2)Unpack
+2. Unpack the files.
-3)Toggle on browser developer mode:
+3. Toggle on browser developer mode:
-Chrome: chrome://extensions/ Brave: brave://extensions/ ....etc
+   - Chrome: `chrome://extensions/`
+   - Brave: `brave://extensions/`
-Toggle is located in top right corner
+   *(Toggle is located in the top right corner.)*

-4)From same screen top left corner click "load unpacked" and select folder "TALKbeta"
+4. From the same screen, click "Load unpacked" in the top left corner and select the folder **TALKbeta**.
-5)(Optionally) Pin the plugin to browser dashboard for easy access
+5. *(Optionally)* Pin the plugin to the browser dashboard for easy access.

 Contact: @bluetalkdev.bsky.social